tobias-sung/my-notes/content/Project Portos/Appendix 4 - Reading from Flash.md

 tags:
   -
 ---
-Before settling on the final [[7 - Reading from Configuration File|solution]] for reading from a configuration file, I had experimented with loading a binary file onto the Pico W's internal flash via OpenOCD/pyOCD's flash commands, and then reading its contents using C's memory functions.
+Before settling on the final [[7 - Configuration File|solution]] for reading from a configuration file, I had experimented with loading a binary file onto the Pico W's internal flash via OpenOCD/pyOCD's flash commands, and then reading its contents using C's memory functions.

 ![[Pasted image 20251001105453.png|300]]